 The John Knott Educational Lecture program is supported by interest earned on a restricted fund as well as by member contributions to the fund.
 The ASET Foundation is responsible for the fund management and annual selection of the host chapter or society.
-The ASET Foundation covers the costs of hotel, travel, and meal expenses incurred by the lecturer, duplication of handout materials, and a lecturer honorarium.
-The Foundation supports one lecture presentation within its fiscal year.
+The ASET Foundation covers the costs of hotel, travel, and meal expenses incurred by the lecturer and a lecturer honorarium.
+The Foundation supports one Knott lecture presentation within its fiscal year.

-Applications are now being accepted for chapters and societies to request a speaker for meetings held from September 2017 through August 2018.
-The deadline for applications is June 1, 2017.
-As instructed on the Request for Lecturer form, please send completed applications to Faye Mc Nall, ASET Director of Education.
-For more information on the John Knott Educational Lecture program, contact Faye at 816.931.1120, ext.
+As instructed on the Request for Lecturer form, please send completed applications to Linda Kelly, ASET Director of Education.
+For more information on the John Knott Educational Lecture program, contact Linda at 816.931.1120, ext.
 108.